mre/endler.dev/content/2019/tinysearch/index.md

 for a negligible number of false positives.

 I immediately knew that I wanted something like this for my homepage.
-My idea was to directly ship the bloom filters and the search engine to the browser.
+My idea was to directly ship the Bloom filters and the search engine to the browser.
 I could finally have a small, static search without the need for a backend!

 ## Headaches

 The disillusionment came quickly.

-I had no idea how to bundle and minimize the generated bloom filters, let alone run them on clients.
+I had no idea how to bundle and minimize the generated Bloom filters, let alone run them on clients.
 The original article briefly touches on this:

 > You need to implement a Bloom filter algorithm on the client-side.
 This will